نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Water resources management in the present era, especially in arid and semi-arid regions such as Iran, is a major challenge for societies and engineers.
-Due to the special climatic conditions of these regions, groundwater is considered as a vital and strategic resource.
-Global research shows that groundwater makes up a significant portion of the world's freshwater and, as a valuable reserve, provides water to many communities.
-Population growth and increasing need for water, coupled with limited surface water resources, put severe pressure on ground-water resources.
-In arid and semi-arid regions, such as Iran, this can lead to irreversible conse-quences for ecosystems and hydrological cycles.
+Due to the special climatic conditions of arid and semi-arid regions such as Iran, groundwater is considered a vital and strategic resource.
+Population growth and increasing need for water, coupled with limited surface water resources, put severe pressure on groundwater resources.
+This can lead to irreversible consequences for ecosystems and hydrological cycles.
 Therefore, proper management and careful planning in watersheds are essential to ensure the sustainability of water resources and the preservation of ecosystems dependent on it.
-Climate, as a key factor, is closely related to veg-etation and the health of ecosystems.
-The spatial distribution of vegetation is strongly influ-enced by climatic conditions, especially precipitation and temperature.
-A drought is a pro-longed dry period in the natural weather cycle that can occur anywhere in the world and is a slow-onset disaster characterized by a lack of rainfall and therefore a lack of water.
-Drought can have a serious impact on health, agriculture, economy, energy, and the environment (van Loon et al., 2016).
+The spatial distribution of vegetation is strongly influenced by climatic conditions, especially precipitation and temperature.
+A drought is a prolonged dry period in the natural weather cycle that can occur anywhere in the world and is a slow-onset disaster characterized by a lack of rainfall and therefore a lack of water.

-1. Benefit from the advanced Google Earth Platform and JavaScript programming language for satellite image processing.
-Google Earth Engine, as a powerful and free tool, provides re-searchers with a wide range of possibilities.
+Benefit from the advanced Google Earth Platform and JavaScript programming language for satellite image processing.
+Google Earth Engine, as a powerful and free tool, provides researchers with a wide range of possibilities.

-2. Selection and processing of satellite images related to the study area (Hamedan plain) in a specific time period (2003 to 2016), and applying appropriate spatial and temporal filters for the desired area.
+Selection and processing of satellite images related to the study area (Hamedan Plain) in a specific period (2003 to 2016), and applying appropriate spatial and temporal filters for the desired area.

-3. Analysis of gravitational images of Grace satellites processed by different centers.
-Each center processes raw data with its own algorithms, but due to differences in methods, the re-sulting values also vary.
+Analysis of gravitational images of Grace Satellites processed by different centers.
+Each center processes raw data with its own algorithms, but due to differences in methods, the resulting values also vary.
 Therefore, the use of multiple average values and algorithms increases the accuracy of the results.

-In order to conduct the present study, the Google Earth Engine system and the JavaScript programming language have been used.
-A web-based system that is widely used to process free satellite images.
+To conduct the present study, the Google Earth Engine system and the JavaScript programming language have been used.
 Google Earth Engine enables users to perform their calculations on large amounts of data without the need for powerful systems.
-Google Earth Engine was first launched by Google in December 2010 to make it possible to monitor, explore, and measure global change.
-In this system, there is a large database of different information and images of the world that can be easily recalled and analyzed.
-It also provides the possibility of quickly viewing the data with the ability to zoom in, change the location anywhere on the planet, and use time series data to check the changes over time.
 After recalling the Modis product and applying spatial and temporal filters in the first place, in the second place, the cloud mask from the collection of images was taken.
 In the third place, after selecting the NDVI band, the NDVI average image was created for all months of the year.
+In the fourth place, after calculating the minimum and maximum values of the NDVI index, the VCI index for 2003 to 2016 was calculated.
+Finally, to analyze the values of this index and the vegetation status of the region, the VCI map was classified into three classes: no vegetation, medium vegetation, and rich vegetation, and the area of each class was calculated in terms of percentage.

 کلیدواژهها [English]